 Pinecone Database quickstart

-This guide shows you how to set up and use Pinecone Database for high-performance similarity search.
+This guide shows you how to set up and use Pinecone Database for high-performance semantic search.

 To get started in your browser, use the Quickstart colab notebook.
 To try Pinecone Database locally before creating an account, use Pinecone Local.